leoraclet/nixos-config/README.md

 >
 > Refer to this [section](#luks-keyboard-layout) to avoid problems related to keyboard layout when entering LUKS password.
 >
-> It shouldn't be needed but I still recommend to it as it appear the best way to ensure everything will work as expected.
+> It shouldn't be needed, but I still recommend to it as it appear the best way to ensure everything will work as expected.

 ### Without Encryption